 When it comes to financial advice, it isn’t always clear how, or how much, you pay for services received, a key input to assess motivation.
 Lack of clarity leads to lack of trust, one of the biggest barriers to working with a financial advisor.
-On June 30 Regulation Best Interest (Reg BI) will come into force, the latest batch of rules intended to address the problem.
+On June 30, 2020, Regulation Best Interest (Reg BI) came into force, the latest batch of rules intended to address the problem.

 While the investing public sees financial advisors as a homogenous whole, there are really two distinct groups operating under different standards.
 In the first case are broker-dealers and their agents.
 Broker-dealers operate with armies of registered representatives who sell products for commissions under a suitability standard, a requirement that those products are simply suitable for the client.
 Such a standard was deemed appropriate since the broker was not seen to be rendering ongoing investment advice.